fingerskier/manthra/bregman_free_press.md

 What do you think they're doing out there ... protecting and defending secrecy!
 That's the world of Mao and Stalin and secret police, secret trials, secret deaths.

-  You force the press into the cold and all you will get is lies and innuendo and nothing.
-Nothing is worse for a free society than a press that is in service to the military and the politicians.
+  You force the press into the cold and all you will get is lies and innuendo and nothing- nothing- is worse for a free society than a press that is in service to the military and the politicians.
 Nothing.

   You turn that camera off when I tell you to turn it off.